Special Educational Needs Information Report

 - SENDIAS-SEN information and advice: SENDIAS provides independent information, advice and guidance for parents/carers of children and young people with SEND.
 They also provide mediation services.

-- Early Help Team: This team work with children, young people and families to identify their needs and will assist practitioners and managers to identify and understand the different levels of need and to consider the most appropriate response at the earliest opportunity.
+- Early Help Team: This team works with children, young people and families to identify their needs and will assist practitioners and managers to identify and understand the different levels of need and to consider the most appropriate response at the earliest opportunity.

 Children and young people with SEN can become particularly anxious about starting school or moving on to a new class or school.
 The school will seek to reduce any anxieties and ensure consistency of support by: